-Clause 15 entitles a person to be given access to an agency's documents in accordance with the proposed Act.
+Clause 16 entitles a person to be given access to an agency's documents in accordance with the proposed Act.
+However this right is to extend, in relation to a local authority's documents, only to such of the local authority's documents as concern the person's personal affairs.

-Clause 16 provides for the manner in which applications for access to an agency's documents should be made.
+Clause 17 provides for the manner in which applications for access to an agency's document should be made.
 An application will be subject to an application fee.

-Clause 17 specifies that an application shall be dealt with by the principal officer of the agency or by some other officer of the agency authorised by the principal officer in that regard.
+Clause 18 specifies that an application shall be dealt with by the principal officer of the agency or by some other officer of the agency authorised by the principal officer in that regard and shall be dealt with as soon as practicable (and, in any case, within 45 days) after it is received.

-Clause 18 prohibits an agency from refusing to accept an application that fails to properly identify a document without first giving the applicant an opportunity to consult with the agency so as to assist the applicant to identify the document.
+Clause 19 prohibits an agency from refusing to accept an application that does not contain sufficient information to enable a document to be identified without first taking such steps as are reasonably necessary to assist the applicant to provide such information.
 The clause also requires an agency to take such steps as are reasonably necessary to assist an applicant to direct a misdirected application to the appropriate agency.

-Clause 19 enables an agency to transfer an application to another agency if the document to which the application relates is held by the other agency or is more closely related to the functions of the other agency.
+Clause 20 enables an agency to transfer an application to another agency if the document to which the application relates is held by the other agency or is more closely related to the functions of the other agency.

-Clause 20 enables an agency to require an advance deposit for the costs of processing an application.
+Clause 21 enables an agency to require an advance deposit for the costs of processing an application.

-Clause 21 enables an agency to refuse to deal with an application that appears to involve an amount of work that would substantially and unreasonably divert the agency's resources away from their use by the agency in the exercise of its functions.
-The clause also requires an agency to refuse to deal with an application for a restricted document that is the subject of a certificate in force under proposed section 56.
-An agency may refuse to continue dealing with an application if the applicant fails to pay an advance deposit requested under proposed section 20.
+Clause 22 enables an agency to refuse to deal with an application that appears to involve an amount of work that would substantially and unreasonably divert the agency's resources away from their use by the agency in the exercise of its functions.
+An agency may also refuse to continue dealing with an application if the applicant fails to pay an advance deposit requested under proposed section 21.

-Clause 22 requires an agency to deal with an application relating to information of a kind that is not contained in any written document held by the agency, but of a kind for which the agency could produce a written document, as if the application were for a document so produced and the agency held such a document in its possession.
+Clause 23 requires an agency to deal with an application relating to information of a kind that is not contained in any written document held by the agency, but of a kind for which the agency could produce a written document, as if the application were for a document so produced and the agency held such a document in its possession.

-Clause 23 requires an agency to determine an application for access to a document (by giving access to the document, immediately or subject to deferral, or by refusing access to the document) and, if access is to be given, to determine any charge payable in respect of the giving of access.
+Clause 24 requires an agency to determine an application for access to a document (by giving access to the document, immediately or subject to deferral, or by refusing access to the document) and, if access is to be given, to determine any charge payable in respect of the giving of access.
 The clause further provides that failure to determine an application within 45 days after it was received is to be taken to constitute a refusal to give access.
 The clause also requires an agency to determine the charge, if any, that is payable for the agency's costs in processing the application.

-Clause 24 specifies the various grounds on which an agency can refuse access to a document (the principal ground being that the document is an exempt document) but requires the agency, in the case of an exempt document, to give access to a copy of the document from which the exempt matter has been deleted.
+Clause 25 specifies the various grounds on which an agency can refuse access to a document (the principal ground being that the document is an exempt document) but requires the agency, in the case of an exempt document, to give access to a copy of the document from which the exempt matter has been deleted.
+The clause further requires an agency to refuse access to a restricted document that is the subject of a Ministerial certificate.